fghaas/openstacksummit2015-tokyo-neutron-ha/markdown/suse-cloud.md

 -   based on Juno
 -   third release with HA support

-Note: SUSE OpenStack Cloud first added HA support to release 3 in May 2014.
+Note: *Adam*: SUSE OpenStack Cloud first added HA support to release 3 in May 2014.

 ### Flexible architecture